arezamoosavi/alimo.github.io/index.md

 ### [Secret Chat App](https://github.com/arezamoosavi/whisper-chat)

-**Detail:** Websocket Chat App implementation with Fastapi on heroku
+**Detail:** This chat application has inf amout of rooms and can have inf users; it has been develeped with Fastapi websocket and deployed with docker on Heroku.

 **Tools:** Fastapi, Docker, Websocket, Heroku